-I’m currently an Assistant Professor in the Department of Psychology at the National University of Singapore.
+I’m currently an Assistant Professor in the Department of Psychology at the National University of Singapore, and Principal Investigator of the Language and Computation Lab.
 After graduating from the Cognitive and Brain Sciences PhD Program at the University of Kansas, USA, in 2017, I went across the pond and was a post doctoral fellow at the University of Warwick, UK, from 2017 to 2019.

 I’m a psycholinguist and cognitive scientist who uses network analysis to study cognitive structures, such as the mental lexicon and semantic memory.
 My research uses a combination of experimental methods from cognitive psychology and psycholinguistics, computational modeling and mathematical methods from network science, and large-scale analysis of databases and linguistic corpora to address the following questions: